Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

-We will tell you just why it should be up to guardians to make the decision for their pet about the need for a microchip.
-We hope guardians who choose to implant their pets will find the information here useful to choose a microchip that would be the most safe and what considerations a pet with a microchip needs.
+We hope guardians who choose to implant their pets will find the information here useful to choose a microchip that would be the safest and what considerations a pet with a microchip needs.
 There is no lack of information on the subject and it is challenging to organize in a concise manner.
 Links are provided to references so you can look for yourself and decide.
 Leave us a comment on the blog if you have something to add.
 We hope you will take the time to find out what you need to know to protect your pet.

-There is a whole lot of Bullchip being promoted about pet microchips.
+There is a whole lot of Bullchip around about pet microchips.

 Who does not have trouble sorting through the information technology has provided to us?
-Investigative reporter Sharyl Attkisson knows how difficult this is and makes it her business to empower people with the understanding of the misinformation game powered by Big Money.
+Investigative reporter Sharyl Attkisson knows how difficult this is and makes it her business to empower people with the understanding of the manipulation and misinformation game powered by Big Money.

 Anyone who watches TV probably sees advertisements for pharmaceuticals showing a happy family in the sunshine, together because their loved one takes their drug.
 You would want to take that drug, just to make sure you could be in that picture.
 But in the background you can hear the side effects and anyone who listened, would only take that drug if it there was no other viable alternative.

 We hear the happy reunification stories.
 But there is no requirement for pet microchip manufacturers to inform consumers of the harmful side effects.
 The packaging must show only the manufacturer or distributor.
 The promotions and advertising for these products comes from various sources that cannot be held accountable.
 So how much is misinformation?